Combating AI-Generated Deepfakes and Narrative Attacks: Strategies to Restore Trust in Public Institutions

 Learn More: Use Case: Why Government Leaders and Policymakers Need Narrative Risk Intelligence

-The World Economic Forum says AI-enabled misinformation and disinformation is now the top short-term global threat.
+The World Economic Forum says AI-enabled narrative attacks are now the top short-term global threat.
 Narrative attacks can create parallel realities and fracture societies by exploiting human biases, sowing confusion, and eroding trust in shared sources of truth.
 When false narratives spread unchecked, they can take root in echo chambers where they are reinforced and amplified, leading different population segments to believe in contradictory versions of reality.
 This splintering of the information landscape undermines the common ground necessary for constructive dialogue, compromise, and effective governance.
 As a result, societies can become increasingly polarized, with deepening divisions along political, ideological, and cultural lines.
 In this environment of distrust and disagreement over basic facts, the social fabric frays, leaving communities vulnerable to manipulation by bad actors seeking to further their agendas at the expense of the greater good.

 LEARN MORE: Government Leader Narrative Intelligence Datasheet